Chris-Barnard/nextjs-blog/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a project to create a blog for myself.
+It will be used to document my journey on becoming a world class discretionary trader